FAC6/FAC7/curriculum/week2.md

 This will take place on week 2

 We can only start planning this week properly once we ourselves have had experience of doing TDD on real life projects and on our own work.
-So plan this week in dec/jan potentially. can't really plan something we haven't done.
+So plan this week in dec/jan potentially.

 pre week home work:
-reading tbc
+What is TDD?

 ## Monday:
 ### Front End testing
-  * 10-11:30 Morning challenge test the functions yesterdays morning challenge
+  * 10-11:30 Morning challenge write the functions to pass the tests in a environment set up with Qunit, see simpletests.html.
+  * questions start with easy questions and increase in difficulty (RUTH TO WRITE, CONOR TO INTRO)

-### learning objectives
+### learning objectives  (CONOR)
 #### Qunit
     * Study the QUnit assertions - which ones did you find most useful?
     * Read documentation

-#### Synchronous and asynchronous testing
+    * Synchronous and asynchronous testing
+    * build more complete tests

+####  Jasmine
     * What is this
-    * find examples using Qunit
-    * Qunit callbacks (hint) ;)
+    * Build us an example test / tests

 #### What is TDD
     * TDD life cycle
     * Red Green Refactor (Why is this useful)
+    * make sure your examples include real tests

 #### Unit and Integration Testing
     * What are the differnces
     * Continous integration
     * What are the pros and cons
+    * show us examples of each

 ## Tuesday:

-workshop on front end tests
-  * 10-11:30 functional programming morning challenge
+  * 10-11:30 functional programming morning challenge, does not have to be related to testing.
+(MATT)
-  * 11:30-13 intro to TDD and QUnit with example, how to set up, see simpletests.html.
+  * 11:30-13 Roman Numerals workshop, code along. use ping pong (RUTH, CONOR)
-  * 14-18 [Vending Machine](https://github.com/dwyl/learn-tdd), this is alot of time can we add anyting extra?.
+  * 14-18 [Vending Machine](https://github.com/dwyl/learn-tdd), can you use ping pong ?.
+(RUTH, CONOR)
+  * time? add 8th light talk, on the broader importance of testing and paired programming, (dont use Numerals tutorials)

 ## Wednesday:
-  10-11:30 fix our failing tests morning challenge, to show the value of TDD, still need to write.
-  11:30 introduce the stopwatch.
+  10-11:30 write tests for our functions (qunit or jasmine), to show the value of TDD, still need to write.
+(NAAZ, RUTH) 11:30 introduce the stopwatch.
 The idea is to follow the TDD cycle to create a stop watch, using ping pong.
-  Split into your groups of 4.
+(NAAZ, RUTH) Split into your groups of 4.
 Then pair up within that group.
-  * Both pairs write tests which fail
+  * Both pairs write tests which fail.
   * pass them onto the other pair which makes them pass.
   * follow tutorial with this ping/pong format.
   * great project with TDD ingrained into there brain!!!!